-Attendance typically involves four days per week, so you can seek part-time employment on a regular week day, if you wish to do so.
+You'll typically need to attend four days per week, so you can seek part-time employment on a regular week day, if you wish to do so.

-As some students join the course without an undergraduate degree, or after a long break from education, there is plenty of tutorial support while you adjust to Masters level study.
-This includes a study skills programme in the early weeks and assessment activities, with ready access to tutors' advice and feedback on your progress.
+As some students join the course without an undergraduate degree, or after a long break from education, there is plenty of tutorial support while you adjust to master's level study.
+This includes a study skills course in the early weeks and assessment activities, with ready access to tutors' advice and feedback on your progress.

-A range of different forms of assessment are used throughout the course, including written assignments, tests, exams, reflective log, presentations and group exercises.
+We use a range of different forms of assessment throughout the course, including written assignments, tests, exams, a reflective log, presentations and group exercises.
 Assessment of skills and competence also forms part of the overall assessment strategy.

 For more detail see our full glossary of assessment terms.

-You will undertake a ten-week placement in a local organisation arranged by the University (or a six-week one if you are working towards the Postgraduate Diploma).
-During your placement, you will investigate a live organisational issue for the purpose of your dissertation or research project.
+You will undertake a ten-week placement in a local organisation arranged by the University.
+During your placement, you will investigate a live organisational issue for the purpose of the Research in HRM module .
 This challenging project develops your research, consultancy, influencing and practical problem-solving skills.
 Your workplace supervisor and research tutor will guide you towards a viable, creative and business-like solution.

-Studying on the Human Resource Management Masters means you will also have numerous opportunities for networking with HR practitioners across the South West.
+Studying on the Human Resource Management Master's course means you will also have many opportunities for networking with HR practitioners across the South West.
 We have close links with the CIPD and encourage you to play an active part in your local CIPD branch.